-To keep them it will take a lot of work by a very advanced hobbyist.
-Providing their diet, their need for a top quality environment (i.e. an extremely large aquarium to support a school of Payara, and maintaining optimal water conditions takes the right type of dedicated hobbyist to accomplish this.
+Keeping this fish will require a lot of work.
+Providing the Sabertooth Characin an adequate diet, a top quality environment (i.e. an extremely large aquarium to support a school), and optimal water conditions takes a very advanced, dedicated hobbyist

 Scientific Name: Hydrolycus armatus

-Social Grouping: Groups - Found in loose groups.
+Social Grouping: Groups - In the wild, these fish are found in loose groups.

 IUCN Red List: NE - Not Evaluated or not listed

-It is almost identical in appearance to its close relative known as the Vampire Characin or Payara Hydrolycus scomberoides, but the Vampire is almost twice as large.
-It can also be distinguished from its cousin by a small dark spot on its gill cover that is oblique in shape, while the same marking on H. scomberoides is more circular in shape.
+It is almost identical in appearance to its close relative, the Vampire Characin or Payara Hydrolycus scomberoides, but the Vampire is almost twice as arge.
+The Sabertooth Characin can also be distinguished from its cousin by a small dark spot on its gill cover that is oblique in shape, while the same marking on H. scomberoides is more circular.

 Size of fish - inches: 23.6 inches (59.99 cm)

-Lifespan: - Often only live six months to a year, with just a few having been reported to have a lifespan of up to 2 years.
+Lifespan: - They often only live 6 months to a year, with just a few reported to have lived up to 2 years.

 Fish Keeping Difficulty

-These fish often only survive for six months to a year, with just a few having been reported to have a life span of up to two years.
+These fish often only survive for 6 months to a year, with just a few reported as living up to 2 years.
 This may be a result of a large bio load resulting in nitrogenous waste.
-It takes an extremely large aquarium to support a school of these Sabre Toothed Tiger Fish.
+An extremely large aquarium is required to support a school.

 Aquarist Experience Level: Advanced - The aquarist must maintain a very large tank in pristine condition to care for this demanding and expensive fish.